zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

 When using the ``first`` sequence type, methods will be returned if they can be used as a first payment in a recurring sequence and if they are enabled in the Dashboard.

-When using the ``recurring`` sequence type, methods that can be used for recurring payments or subscriptions will be returned.
+When using the ``recurring`` sequence type, payment methods that can be used for recurring payments or subscriptions will be returned.
 Enabling / disabling methods in the dashboard does not affect how they can be used for recurring payments.

 Parameters